cwoebker/como/README.md

 Prints information about battery and battery history.

+    coco import <file>

+Import statistics from .csv file (time, capacity, cycles)

-    coco save
+    coco export

 Saves data to `coco.csv` file to current directory.

     coco auto

 Turns scheduling on or off.
-(Every day at 18:30)
+(Every day at 8am, 2pm and 8pm)

     coco reset